 Description

-OKD is currently facing an economic crisis, which is mainly caused by the continuing decline of energy and coking coal prices combined with the impact of the global pandemic COVID-19.
-From November 1, the Labour Office will open three mobile counselling centres in the premises of the OKD mining company to provide all services to workers who may be affected by redundancies in the coming months.
+OKD is currently facing an economic crisis, which is mainly caused by the continuing decline of energy and coking coal prices combined with the impact of the global COVID-19 pandemic.
+From November 1, the Labour Office will open three mobile counselling centres on the premises of the OKD mining company to provide all services to workers who may be affected by redundancies in the coming months.
+Some of the activities and employees will be transferred to the state-owned company DIAMO.